Our homelessness duties

 If we do not have a duty to find you a home

-If you do not satisfy the first 4 criteria, we will not be able to offer you somewhere to live or give you financial assistance for a tenancy with a private landlord.
-However, we will provide you with advice and assistance to help you find alternative accommodation.
+If you do not meet the criteria, we will not be able to offer you somewhere to live or give you financial assistance for a tenancy with a private landlord.